Tank Stories - Videos and Anecdotes about the Tiger & WW2 Tanks

 The M4 Sherman has gotten a bad rap over the decades.
 Despite the far-reaching standardization efforts undertaken as America prepared for war, a hodge-podge of different engines were installed to power this prime mover of a battle wagon for the US Army.
 This particular specimen, a Sherman M4A1E8 HVSS 76mm restored in Bastogne by the team at the War Heritage Institute, is powered by a Continental R-975-C4 radial engine originally designed for airplanes:

 All of Stalin’s modern tanks had diesel engines.
 He insisted on this and those tanks produced by America for the Soviet Union under Lend-Lease were made special order for Stalin.
-As a result, all Lend-Lease Shermans sent to the Soviet Union had diesel engines.
+As a result, all Lend-Lease Shermans sent to the Soviet Union were equipped with diesel engines.

 This included the vast quantities of M4 “Emcha” Sherman tanks supplied via Murmansk and Tehran.
 After the surrender of Nazi Germany, these tanks empowered Stalin to evict the Japanese from Manchuria in the final days of WWII.